God's Name

 “Hear, O Israel: [The] LORD our God, the LORD is one.
 You shall love [the] LORD your God with all your heart and with all your soul and with all your might. -- Deuteronomy 6:4-5 (ESV)

 Sadly, the translators turned Moses' important plea, to serve YHVH, into a silly statement.
 Obviously, any god that you serve is your master.
 If you choose an idol to be your god, then that idol will be your lord.
-However, when you replace "the LORD" with God's original name, YHVH (or Yahweh), the meaning of these verse completely changes to address a specific God which has a unique identity.
+However, when you replace "the LORD" with God's original name, YHVH (or Yehovah or Yahweh), the meaning of these verse completely changes to address a specific God which has a unique identity.

 More examples: